Origin: Highlands (Scozia)

 Type: Single Malt Scotch Whisky

-Ageing barrels: Ex-Sherry Butt (7 years), two ex-Bourbon Hogsheads (16 years)
+Ageing cask: Ex-Sherry Butt (7 years), two ex-Bourbon Hogsheads (16 years)

 Added coloring: No

 Owner: Chorlton Whisky

 It’s with some reverential awe that I approach this champion.
 Not so much because of its age, although 23 years is a long time, or the price, which isn’t high at all, but because of the very low number of bottles produced by the Manchester bottler: only 439!

 In fact, the low number should not surprise anyone: in recent years, David Bennett has become known as one of the most interesting independent bottlers, making small batches from selections of spirits and very special casks.

 This time we have a 23 year old single malt made in 1996 by Ben Nevis, a historic distillery in the Highlands which since 1989 has been owned by the Japanese Nikka.
 According to David, he chose this distillate because it perfectly represents the distillation style typical of those years.
 Moreover, this distillate curiously spent its first seven years in a Sherry Butt (as the English call the classic 500-litre tonneau for this wine), and then spent the remaining sixteen years divided between two ex-Bourbon Hogsheads that David miraculously managed to bring together for his bottling.

 The colour is a splendid light gold, natural and transparent.

 On the nose, there is an immediate hint of sultanas, but the winey tones are perfectly blurred by the work of time, which develops further notes of beeswax, custard, candied citrus fruits, until reaching fascinating mineral levels, with a hint of smoke and liquorice.